5 Tips on How to Find Work as a Proofreader

 However, there are many other groups available.
 And even informal online communities – such as message boards and LinkedIn groups – can be a valuable source of work contacts.

 Possibly the best way to find work as a freelance proofreader is to join Knowadays.
-That’s because we guarantee work with our partner company, Proofed, for anyone who finishes the course with a mark of 80% or above within three attempts.
-After that, Proofed’s helpful support staff will help you start out in your freelance career, earning back the price of the course as you work!
+That’s because we guarantee work with our partner company, Proofed, for anyone who finishes both the Becoming A Proofreader and Becoming An Editor courses with marks of 80% or above.
+After that, Proofed will help you start out in your freelance career, earning back the price of the courses as you work!